IBM WebSphere MQ Series (WMQ)

 - MQCONNX returns a unique connection handle.

-- MQOPEN opens the object before an inquiry, set, get, or put command could be executed on it
+- MQOPEN opens the object before an inquiry, set, get, or put command could be

 - MQPMO MQPUT to put messages on queues